dblqr/arch/README.md

 - Node groups and tolerations could be used to ensure that secure/unsecure workloads do not run on the same infrastructure.
 - Look at circuit breaking in service mesh (if in use) for resilience https://istio.io/latest/docs/tasks/traffic-management/circuit-breaking/
-- The production database will have a multi AZ setup with a replica to allow for redundancy or multi region if necessary.
+- The production database will have a multi AZ set up with a replica to allow for redundancy or multi region if necessary.

 ## Secrets Management in EKS